 The couple’s entrance into the café was like watching a ballet in slow motion.
 He was using a walker; she was using a cane.
 I would soon witness love in the details.

 After the gentleman passed through the doorway, he held it open for his lady.
-She, gracefully attentive to her mate, shuffled through the entrance, bowing as she went, as if he was a chivalrous knight returning from a victorious conquest.

-I wondered how they would solve the obvious problem.
-The man’s walker now blocked the doorway.
+She gracefully shuffled through the entrance, bowing as she went as if he were a chivalrous knight returning from a victorious conquest.
+But I wondered how they would solve the obvious problem: the man’s walker now blocked the doorway.

-His wife held the door with her free hand for just long enough to allow her husband to clear the passageway.
-Then, she grasped her husband’s arm and walker simultaneously, and the two continued—ever so slowly—to a table.
+His wife held the door with her free hand so her husband could clear the passageway.
+Then, she grasped her husband’s arm and walker simultaneously, and the two continued slowly to a table.
 He seated his lady and proceeded to the serving line.

 “Coffee, please.
 Times two.”

-“Yes, sir.”
-The cashier said.
-“Would you like five creams an’ two sugars?
+“With five creams an’ two sugars?
 An’ a sugar for your wife?”

-“Are you having egg sandwiches today?”
+“Are you havin’ egg sandwiches today?”

-“Yes, ma’am.
+“Yes.
 We would like tom…”